avajs/ava/readme.md

 }
 ```

-*Note:  AVA currently only transpiled the tests that you ask it to run.
+*Note:  AVA currently only transpiles the tests that you ask it to run.
 In other words, it won't transitively transpile modules that you ```import``` from outside of the test (that also may happen to be written in ES6 and/or use the ES6 module syntax).
-While there are valid reasons for taking this approach (no impact/modification to the code-under-test), it may not be what you expect!*
+While there are valid reasons for taking this approach (no impact/modification to the code under test), it may not be what you expect!*

 *As a simple workaround, you can use [Babel's require hook](https://babeljs.io/docs/usage/require/) in order to do on-the-fly transpiling of modules that are subsequently required.
 Because AVA supports ES6 module syntax, you can use it to import the require hook itself:*